 Our school offers a place where you can share in your child’s nursery school experience, meet other parents who are interested in participating and sharing in the same way…and who can actually have a hand in the running of the school.

 Our school is Christian based, and is non-denominational (we lease space from our host church).
-Our Christian practices include prayer before snacks, the celebration of holidays, and periodically the pastor of our host church will share bible stories with the children.
+Our Christian practices include prayer before snacks and the celebration of holidays.

 Parents interested in enrolling their child in the Crescenta-Cañada Cooperative Nursery School program should know that parental involvement is a crucial component of the nursery school’s goals and objectives.
 Mothers and Fathers participate as teacher aids.
 In the Monday-Wednesday-Friday program the parent will work about 2-3 times per month.
 On their workday, the parent helpers arrive by 8:30 and leave about 12:15pm.
 In the OPTIONAL 5 day a week program for the Busy Bear class (4 year olds) the parents will not be required to work additional days.
 There will be two teachers in the classroom on those days.

 In addition to teacher aide duties, each family will be assigned a yearly “Committee Job”.
 These jobs are quite varied and consist of anything from repairing dress up clothes, editing the school’s newspaper, coordinating social events, typing, bulletin boards, etc.